VISIT THE MILL MUSEUM

 Bev York Exhibit Room

-Built as a warehouse for the Willimantic Linen Company in 1877, this smaller, less ornate brick building is located across the parking lot from the Museum’s main building.
-It is an appropriate venue for the Museum’s Factory Floor Exhibit.
+Built originally as a warehouse for the Willimantic Linen Company in 1877, this smaller, less ornate brick building is located across the parking lot from the Museum’s main building.
+Named for Jonathan Dugan, who donated the Museum’s buildings, its first floor is an appropriate venue for the Dugan Mill, the Museum’s Factory Floor Exhibit.
 Here you will find mill machinery, some of it restored, along with other artifacts from inside the mills.
 Enter through the double doors at the top of the handicap ramp.

 The Museum’s grounds are maintained by the Windham Garden Club.
 Stroll around and enjoy beautiful gardens and shady trees.
 A hundred years ago, elms lined Willimantic’s streets, including Lower Main Street by the mills.
-Alas, most of those grand symbols of New England died in the devastating elm blight of the mid-20th century.
-We have brought one back, however, planted on the corner of Main and Union Streets, where one had been before the blight.
+Although most of those grand symbols of New England died in the devastating elm blight of the mid-20th century, we have brought one back, planted on the corner of Main and Union Streets, where one had been before.
 We have also planted a mulberry.
 Transplanted to Connecticut from Asia in the late 1700s, mulberries provided food for silk worms.
+The Museum is also a pollinator spot.
+You can read more about the Museum’s buildings and grounds here.

 ACROSS THE STREET: HERITAGE RIVER PARK, GARDEN ON THE BRIDGE, FORMER MILL BUILDINGS, & MORE